elaforge/karya/doc/performance.md

 One of the concepts that exists in staff notation but not Karya notation is voice and staff.
 These are handled with environ values.
-If there are notes with the `hand` value set, they will be split into the upper and lower staves of a grand staff.
-And if there are notes with `voice` set, the notes on a single staff will be split into multiple voices.
+If there are notes with the 'Derive.EnvKey.hand' value set, they will be split into the upper and lower staves of a grand staff.
+And if there are notes with 'Derive.EnvKey.voice' set, the notes on a single staff will be split into multiple voices.
 However, the voices are only split for the time where the voice number is actually set.
 And if you set voice for some notes, you have to set it for all of them, and for the same duration.
 Bad things will happen if you have voiced notes overlapping with non-voiced notes on the same staff.
-Hopefully warnings in the log, and definitely messed up notation.
-The environ keys are documented in 'Derive.Environ'.
+Hopefully there will be warnings in the log, and you should notice messed up notation.

 ### pitch